Mapandan: Languages

-Pangasinan and Ilocano are the two main spoken languages in the town, third is the Kapampangan Language.
-Filipino is also widely spoken in the town.
+Pangasinan and Ilocano are the two main spoken languages in Mapandan.
+Tagalog is also widely spoken in the town.

+Ethnic Groups

+Ethnic Pangasinenses make up more than 90% of Mapandan's Population followed by Ethnic Ilocanos and Tagalogs.
+Notably, Barangay Santa Maria houses a significant % of Ethnic Ilocanos relative to the % of Mapandan's ethnic groups.

 Religions

 Major religions are in the town, with different branches of churches within.